Book an appointment

 Over time, if there is chronic inflammation in the bladder, this can cause damage to the surrounding muscles and fascial tissues.
 Inflammation in the muscles and fascia can cause symptoms that may seem to originate from the bladder.

-Physical therapy can be used to release restrictions in fascia and activate trigger points in the pelvis, hip, pelvis and pelvic floor muscles.
-Painful Bladder Syndrome symptoms can be relieved by releasing and rebalancing tissue and muscles.
+Physical therapy can be used to release restrictions in fascia and address trigger points in the pelvis, hip, and pelvic floor muscles.
+Painful Bladder Syndrome symptoms can be relieved by rebalancing tissue and muscles.

 Your pudendal nerve runs from the back of your pelvis to all the muscles and skin in your genital area, including your anus, vagina and penis.
 This nerve can become irritated or compressed and contribute to pain, numbness, or tingling in the pelvis or genitals.
 Pelvic floor physical therapy works with nerve mobilization, manual therapy, and other techniques to decrease your symptoms.